nickorsi/react-ts-jobly-fronted-vite/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Saltly is an app where users can upload images, view images, and edit the color tone of an image.
-There is no authentication/authorization handling in the app currently, so all users can see and edit all images.
+Jobly is an app where users can search for companies, jobs, and view specific company details and the jobs offered by that company.
+There is no authentication/authorization handling in the app currently, so all users can see all jobs and companies.

-This is a full-stack application written in Python using Flask as the web framework and Flask-SQLAlchemy as an Object Relational Mapper (ORM).
-This is a traditional HTML serving application that incorporates the use of AWS S3 cloud storage to save the image files and keep them seperate from the backend PostgreSQL database.
+This repo holds the frontend of a full-stack app written in TypeScript using React as the frontend and Vite as the build tool.
+This frontend interacts with a RESTful API built using node/express that interacts with a Postgres DB.

-Deployed using Render to host the backend code and ElephantSQL to host the database.
+Deployed using Render to host both the frontend and backend code and ElephantSQL to host the database.

 Some tools and concepts covered during this project:

-* Exposure to the application development life-cycle from project ideation to deployment
+* Using Vite as a drop in build tool replacement for CRA
-* Building a Minimal Viable Product (MVP) within a week
+* Using Vite's built in template to start a React-TS project
-* Setting up and utilizing AWS S3 cloud storage
+* First time using TS for the entirety of a project
-* Using Python library Pillow to handle image files
+* Built and organized the component hierarchy to seperate concerns
-* Form validation and error handling with Flask-WTForms
+* Utilized Vitest, testing-library, and jest to build tests
-* Rendering HTML dynamically with the use of Jinja
+* Focused on building extensive unit/integration testing and achieving near 100% coverage
 * Styling with Bootstrap and traditional CSS